Increase the absorbency of your washable diapers

 Why does the absorbency of cloth diapers decrease?

-- Incorrect combination of fibers depending on the type of baby's flow.
+- an incorrect combination of materials depending on the baby's flow.

 The break-in washing of the inserts: a key step

-Before use, the inserts must be washed several times to remove the finishes and open the natural fibers:
+Before their first use, the inserts must be washed several times to open the fibers:

-- 3 to 5 complete washes are necessary for effective break-in.
+- 3 to 5 complete washes are necessary;

 Choose the right fibers for better absorption

-- Cotton: good balance between quick drying and absorbency.
+- Cotton: good balance of absorption and quick drying.

-- Microfibre: absorbs quickly but not much — to be protected with a Coolmax veil .
+- Microfibre: absorbs quickly but not much: always under a veil.

 Caring for your washable nappies to preserve absorbency